Cortrah/SpaceOperaDesign/README.md

 just so that we can test out both cooperative and competitive styles as we wish.
 Cooperative and Competitive modes will probably pair with differnt plot elements that encourage the communal style of play that the players have chosen.

-There will be two initial map types, a stellar map type and a planetary map type.
+There will be two initial map types, a stellar map type and a planetary map type though the stellar map is of a much higher priority.

 ## Positions consist initially of
 1. a ruler
 2. a species
 3. 3 other leaders
-4. some units (ships and robots)
+4. some units (ruler, leaders, ships and robots are identical from a technical standpoint where a ship has a hull, a robot has a chassi and a leader or ruler has a suit - each with slots for items)
-5. a faction
+5. a faction (or independent)
 6. a map position
 7. a generated or drawn planetary map